Medical Assisting Certificate Program

 Program Details

-MWCC’s Medical Assisting Certificate is an 8-course program accredited by the Commission on Accreditation of Allied Health Programs (CAAHEP).
-After you finish your coursework, you will complete a 160-hour externship at a medical office or healthcare facility where you will perform hands-on work under an approved supervisor.
+After you finish your coursework, you will complete a 160-hour externship at a medical office, hospital, healthcare agency or other healthcare facility where you will perform hands-on work under an approved supervisor.
+The courses you complete as part of your certificate program can be transferred to a Medical Assisting Associate Degree program.

 What to Expect in Our Medical Assistant Certification Program in Gardner, MA